Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==

+= 1.4.2 =
+* Fix: Fixed an issue where data was shown with bounces, even when bounces should be excluded.
+* Fix: Fixed a fatal error in the REST API fallback.
+Props @helmar
+* Fix: When inserting a goal, the statistics_id could be empty resulting in an error.
+This has been resolved.

 = 1.4.1 =
 * Fix: Added a fallback for when the REST API does not return a valid response.